CSublow/milestone-project-one/README.md

 In addition to the navigation links, there are external links to The Monkees' social media channels that are located directly below the main navigation.
 When click/tapped on these open a new browser tab to then take the user to that social media channel.

 ### Footer
 The footer is also consistent across all site pages.
 The footer consists of 4 links; Home, Facebook, Twitter and Youtube.
 The Home link takes the user back to index.html.
-The other links take the user to the corresponding social network, which opens in a new browser tab so as to prevent the user forgetting what page they have come from
+The other links take the user to the corresponding social network, which opens in a new browser tab so as to prevent the user forgetting what page they have come from.

 ### index.html
-As per normal convention this page acts as the site's home page
+As per normal convention this page acts as the site's home page.
+Below the main navigation the user will encounter a large and eye catching hero slider based off Jssor's Bootstrap jQuery slider.
+The slider is responsive and also touch-enabled for the benefit of mobile and other touch-enabled devices.

+Below the Jssor slider the user will encounter a Bootstrap row with 2 columns.
+The left column contains the latest music release from The Monkees, with links to the album page and an external "Buy Now" link that takes the user to amazon.com.
+The right column contains latest news, allowing the user to navigate to the individual news articles, or go to news.html which contains a full list of news stories.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z